carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 Once we know the taxonomic composition of our metagenomes, we can do diversity analyses.
 Here we will talk about the two most used diversity metrics, α diversity (within one metagenome) and β (across metagenomes).

-- α Diversity:Can be represented as the richness (*i.e.* number of different species in an environment) and abundance(*i.e.* the number of individuals of each species inside the environment).
+- α Diversity: Can be represented as the richness (*i.e.* number of different species in an environment) and abundance(*i.e.* the number of individuals of each species inside the environment).
 It can be measured by calculating a diversity index such as Shannon's, Simpson's, Chao1, etc.
   ![image](https://user-images.githubusercontent.com/67386612/118978296-c4735080-b93c-11eb-8421-3294b21c9c44.png)
 ###### Figure 1.
 Alpha diversity represented by fishes in a pond.
 Here, alpha diversity is represented at its simplest way: Richness